 Breach and enforcement

 The new statutory fiduciary duties of directors are enforceable in the same manner as the traditional fiduciary duties of directors.
-As fiduciary duties of directors are owed to the company and the company alone, creditors will not have a right of action against a director for breach of the duty to have regard to creditors’ interests.
-Enforcement of that duty will most likely occur where action is taken by the company acting through its liquidator.
+As fiduciary duties of directors are owed to their company and that company alone, creditors will not have a right of action against a director for breach of the duty to have regard to creditors’ interests.
+Enforcement of that duty will most likely occur where action is taken by a company acting through its liquidator.

 Directors found to be in breach of their fiduciary duties may be liable to account to the company for any gain made directly or indirectly from the breach and/or to indemnify the company for any loss or damage resulting from the breach.